Activating and Configuring Press 1 Callback

 - To use an alternate greeting or confirmation, all files added to your Greeting Library are also available to select here

 If you're adding your own greeting, make sure you let the caller know they will need to press 1 to get a callback, and press 2 (or just stay on the line and press nothing) to wait for an agent.
 In the confirmation, it's also helpful to let the caller know which number they'll be receiving a call from.
-This will always be the same number you are configuring.
+This will always be the same number you are configuring the callback feature on.

 - If you're using the Text to Speech option for the callback greeting, adding the variable [queueTime] in your text will let the callers know the hold time they can expect.
 For example, Your wait time is [queueTime] minute would be read as Your wait time is 1 minute to the caller.